Jinyi-Liu/RA/README.md

 ### 50471
 Don't know the per share dividend of preferred stock and the common stock has never paid dividends.

+### 52532
+Common stock and preferred stock.
+One vote for each share.
+No dividend data in 10-K of both types of stock.

 ## 2. Process Method
 ### 2.1 Description